mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 This section briefly summarizes the core concepts of the AMQP and explains how to use AMQP as the transport layer.
 The goal is for any developer using any existing AMQP 1.0 client stack to be able to provide external, composable implementation of the **MessageHandling** class supporting interoperability via AMQP.

-In the following discussion, it is assumed that the management of AMQP communication are handled by a respective stack.
-Common general-purpose AMQP 1.0 stacks, such as [AMQP.NET Lite](https://github.com/Azure/amqpnetlite), [RabbitMQ](https://www.rabbitmq.com/) implement AMQP.
-Those foundation gestures should be wrapped with a higher-level functionality to provide the reactive interoperability compliant with the IoT paradigms.
+In the following discussion, it is assumed that the management of AMQP communication are handled by a respective stack, such as [AMQP.NET Lite][AMQP.NET Lite], [RabbitMQ][RabbitMQ].

 An AMQP network consists of **Nodes** connected via links. **Nodes** are named entities responsible for the safe storage and/or delivery of messages.
 Messages can originate from, terminate at, or be relayed by nodes.
 As a message travels through an AMQP network, the responsibility for safe storage and delivery of the message is transferred between the **Nodes** it encounters.